Skip to main content

 When sentiment drops during purchase, the problem is usually more operational.
 The user may be facing unclear pricing, too many steps, weak reassurance, payment friction, booking friction, or uncertainty about what happens next.

-When sentiment improves during onboarding or usage, it usually means the experience is starting to deliver on the promise.
+When sentiment improves during onboarding or usage, the experience may be starting to deliver on the promise.
 The user understands the next step, receives value, or feels supported enough to continue.

 When sentiment drops again during support, the issue may no longer be marketing or UX alone.
 It may point to service gaps, slow responses, unclear ownership, poor handoff, or operational friction after conversion.